 According to Shah, AT&T’s telcobots incorporate natural language processing to answer simple customer inquiries such as billing questions or technical issues with phones such as replacing batteries.
 They are deployed through several interfaces: website, custom app, APIs, and the workflow engines in its, business support systems.

-“The virtual assistant is able to provide answers, provide links to related material, and hand off to a live agent if the chatbot is unable to resolve the problem,” says Shah.
+“The virtual assistant is able to provide answers, provide links to related material, and hand off to a live associate if the chatbot is unable to resolve the problem,” says Shah.
 “This has helped to reduce live support contacts, transfers, and average hold time for customers.”

 In addition, he pointed out that telcobots can be an essential internal tool to assist AT&T employees.
 For example, its vacation scheduling chatbot allows employees to request time-offs, which then communicates with internal human resources and scheduling systems.
 This replaces a time-consuming, manual process.